Nordix/xcluster/ovl/podsec/README.md

-# Xcluster ovl - podipsec
+# Xcluster ovl - podsec

-Encrypts all pod-to-pod traffic between pods on different nodes in a K8s cluster using `IPSec`.
+Encrypts all pod-to-pod traffic between pods on different nodes in a K8s cluster.
 Traffic between pods on the same node is not encrypted.

+## IPSec

 There is **no** IKE, e.g StrongSwan, in this setup.
 Encrypted ESP tunnels are setup using `ip xfrm`.

-## Usage
+### Usage

 The `alpine` pod can be used as an example.